jozhw/.dotfiles/docs/src/content/docs/configurations/cli_tools.md

 ---
-title: Configs
+title: CLI Tools
 description: Summary of configs for cli tools used
 ---

-This file contains the configs, if not already specifed in the configuration file, for quick reference.
+This file contains the configurations of cli tools used, if not already specifed in the configuration file, for quick reference.

 ## Wget